Tālā (musician)

-Tālā (stylized as TĀLĀ) is the stage name of London-based musician Jasmin Tadjiky.
-She was raised in Kingston, South London, and attended a catholic school in Twickenham until she was 16, when she attended the BRIT School.
+Tālā (stylized as TĀLĀ) is a musician from Kingston upon Thames.
+She attended a catholic school in Twickenham until she was 16, when she attended the BRIT School.
 She started learning to play music with piano lessons, jamming with her sitar- and tabla-playing father.
 She started making electronic music after being given the Reason music software as a teenager.
-TĀLĀ is not her real name, but rather chosen for its meaning ('gold' in Persian).
+Her stage name is Persian for gold.

 She is heavily influenced by modern pop and electronic music.
 Her debut performance was as a support vocalist for T.Williams on a track called "On My Own" in 2013.
 TĀLĀ released two records in 2014: her first extended play, The Duchess, and a single through the independent Aesop label.
 She was then signed up to Columbia Records and released a further EP, Alchemy, in November 2014.

 The video for the track "Serbia" was produced with Katia Danfield.
 Filmed in Morocco, the video was filmed on a shoestring budget and features the girls' sight-seeing.

-TĀLĀ was featured on BBC1 by Alice Levine and Phil Taggart and was championed by the producer SOHN.
-She went on to feature in Channel 4's Future Sounds and Vevo's DSCVR in 2016.
-Her collaborative Malika EP saw TĀLĀ travel to Cairo, Istanbul and New York and included collaborations with Egyptian rappers Sadat & Alaa Fifty and US Alt-RnB star BANKS.
-In 2015, she began performing live gigs which included sold out headline shows at The Courtyard Theatre and The ICA as well as Field Day, Pitch and Club2Club Festivals.

-2018 she parted ways with Columbia Records and formed her own label The Duchess Records where she release several singles and developed sample packs with Splice.
-In 2020 TĀLĀ began work Executively Producing BANKS' 4th studio album 'Serpentina' which was released on 8th April 2022.
-TĀLĀ has also written music for Eddie Huang produced movie 'Boogie', Adidas' 'Watch Us Move Campaign' and is currently working with the British Council on a collaborative project with artists from Indonesia to be release in May 2022.